adderbyte/GYM_XPLANE_ML/README.md

 ------------------
 ### State Space Parameters
 -------------------
-`The state space parameters are well documented in` [XPlane Data Ref](https://www.siminnovations.com/xplane/dataref/index.php) and checking .
-The state space will also depend on the task.
+`The state space parameters are well documented in` [XPlane Data Ref](https://www.siminnovations.com/xplane/dataref/index.php) .
+The number of state space parameters will also depend on the task.
+It is possible to use a derived state paramter.
 Usually a UDP connection ([XPlaneConnect](https://github.com/nasa/XPlaneConnect)) is required to read this parameter from XPlane.

 | State Space Parameter | State type | State Value Range |
 | --- | --- |---|